Arthur Kroeger College of Public Affairs: History

 From 1999 to 2011, the Bachelor of Public Affairs and Policy Management was the sole program housed in the Arthur Kroeger College of Public Affairs, until a $15 million donation from petroleum magnate Clayton Riddell helped establish a Master in Political Management program, a graduate degree focusing on strategic planning, communications, government relations and public opinion research related to managing political offices and campaigns.

-In 2015, the College received an additional undergraduate program, the Bachelor of Global and International Studies (BGInS) program, focusing predominantly on academic disciplines related to international affairs, ranging from political science, economics, anthropology, and sociology.
-Unlike the other two programs associated with Arthur Kroeger College, the Bachelor of Global and International Studies received its own office and administrative staff separate from Arthur Kroeger College housed in Richcraft Hall.
+In 2015, the College received an additional interdisciplinary undergraduate program, the Bachelor of Global and International Studies (BGInS) program, focusing predominantly on academic disciplines related to international affairs, ranging from political science, economics, law, anthropology, and sociology.

+In 2019, the College also added the Migration and Diaspora Studies (MDS) interdisciplinary graduate programs.
+MDS combines academic inquiry into social, cultural, political, and economic aspects of the movement of people.
+Migration and Diaspora Studies offers a Master of Arts degree and a graduate diploma program.